 Artisans sieve dried cannabis flowers to collect resin glands called kief.

-They heat the kief gently with a bit of water or tea.
+They heat the kief gently with a small amount of water or tea.

 The moisture and warmth make the resin sticky and workable.